splitgraph/sgr/examples/clickhouse/README.md

 #### Setup

-Initialize the engine and set up some datasets.
+Initialize the engine and set up some datasets (the setup script lives in [setup_datasets.sh](./setup_datasets.sh)).
 This will set up local "mounts" of the same datasets that we referenced in the previous part:

   * Chicago Fire Stations Socrata dataset in `chicago_data.fire_stations`